 Fanyueyang ZHANG, Jun ′ e FENG ‡.
-Analysis of Pareto equilibrium inmulti-objective games using the semi-tensor product[J].
+Analysis of the Pareto equilibrium in multi-objective games using semi-tensor product[J].
 Frontiers of Information Technology & Electronic Engineering,in press.https://doi.org/10.1631/FITEE.2400945

-Abstract: Multi-objective games (MOGs) have received much attention in recent years is a class of games with payoff vectors.
-Based on the semi-tensor product (STP), this paper discusses the MOG, including the existence, finite-step reachability and finite-step controllability of Pareto equilibrium of this model from both static and dynamic perspectives.
-First, the MOG concept is presented using multi-layer graphs, and the STP is used to convert the payoff function into its algebraic form.
-Then, from the static perspective, two necessary and sufficient conditions are proposed to verify whether all players can meet their expectations and whether the strategy profile is a Pareto equilibrium, respectively.
-Thus, from the dynamic perspective, a strategy updating rule is designed to investigate the finite-step reachability of the evolutionary MOG.
-Finally, the finite-step controllability of the evolutionary MOG is analyzed by adding pseudo-players, and a backward search algorithm is provided to find the shortest evolutionary process and control sequence
+Abstract: Multi-objective games (MOGs) have received much attention in recent years as a class of games with vector payoffs.
+Based on the semi-tensor product (STP), this paper discusses the MOG, including the existence, finite-step reachability, and finite-step controllability of Pareto equilibrium of this model, from both static and dynamic perspectives.
+First, the MOG concept is presented using multi-layer graphs, and STP is used to convert the payoff function into its algebraic form.
+Then, from the static perspective, two necessary and sufficient conditions are proposed to verify whether all players can meet their expectations and whether the strategy profile is a Pareto equilibrium, separately.
+Furthermore, from the dynamic perspective, a strategy updating rule is designed to investigate the finite-step reachability of the evolutionary MOG.
+Finally, the finite-step controllability of the evolutionary MOG is analyzed by adding pseudo-players, and a backward search algorithm is provided to find the shortest evolutionary process and control sequence.

 Open peer comments: Debate/Discuss/Question/Opinion